-Here are a few helpful hints from Ian Freeland, our resident expert on the Micron Mill Wave Table gold recovery device.
+Here are a few helpful hints from our resident expert on the Micron Mill Wave Table gold recovery device.
 Ian has some tips on improving gold recovery:

 If gold is in hard rock, the ore has to be crushed and sufficiently milled fine, in other words ground down.
 You need to do this in order to free up the small gold particles.
 Consequently, it is important for small miners and prospectors to be able to crush and grind down their gold bearing ore, before they put over the Wave Table (WT).
 Otherwise the WT will not work at its optimum performance level.